CRedit360/WorkflowSchema/README.md

 </workflow>
 ```

-The button has an `actionName` property, which specifies the action that it tells the controller to perform.
-So when the user taps the button, it tells the controller to perform the action with the name `exampleButtonTapped`, which in this case shows an alert.
+The button has a `message` property, which specifies the message that it sends to the controller when it is tapped.
+When the controller to receives the message, it tries to perform the action with the same name as the message - in this case `exampleButtonTapped`, which shows an alert.

 Different actions can do different things.
 For example, we can push another screen onto the navigation stack: